ahmedreyan/ahmedreyan/README.md

 # 💫 About Me:
 Co-founder and software developer at PixlBuilders.
 I'm a tech enthusiast.
 Gaming and coding are my passions.
-I a UI/UX Designer.
-Feel free to DM me.Contact me on discord : Tony Stark#2731
+I am a UI/UX Designer.
+Feel free to DM me.
+Contact me on discord: Tony Stark#2731

 ## 🌐 Socials: